sohal/DemoSPISub/README.md

-# The Bootloader is project for Keil Microvision v5
+# Bootloader project for Keil µVision 5

+There are two projects in this folder.

+Use Boot for bootloader that is integrated with Torque sensor and Pilot hardware

+Use Bootloader for bootloader that is working as per Ervin's setup.

 ## Compiler settings of Bootloader
 ## Assembler settings of Bootloader